plp13/qman/README.md

 > **:warning: Warning**
 >
-> CAUTION: `pandoc` is written in Haskell and requires installing a large number
+> `pandoc` is written in Haskell and requires installing a large number of
-> of dependencies.
-These are only necessary for compiling Qman's manual page,
+> dependencies.
+These are only necessary for compiling Qman's manual page, and
-> and can be removed after building.
+> can be removed after building.

 The program is a front-end to GNU `man`, and therefore requires `man` and `groff` to be installed.
 In order for it to make sense, a Unix manual pages